Is Atlas, Worth Playing?

 Pvpers range from trolls who enjoy levelling the shack of new players and leaving racist messages on noticeboards to sporting individuals who enjoy the thrill of testing their mettle against others.

-One of the most misunderstood groups in Atlas, most assume them all to be bloodthirsty trolls, when in reality, the vast majority of PvPers have a good sense of sportsmanship and fair play and will not attack small companies or solo players unless provoked, and will actively step in to protect smaller companies from aggressive larger companies when asked.
+One of the most misunderstood groups in Atlas, most assumes them all to be bloodthirsty trolls, when in reality, the vast majority of PvPers have a good sense of sportsmanship and fair play and will not attack small companies or solo players unless provoked, and will actively step in to protect smaller companies from aggressive larger companies when asked.

 is-atlas-worth-playing-in-2021